NCERT Solutions for Class 12 Physics Chapter 2 - Electrostatic Potential and Capacitance

 Hence proved.

-19. (a) A spherical capacitor has an inner sphere of radius 12 cm and an outer sphere of radius 13 cm.
-The outer sphere is earthed and the inner sphere is given a charge of 2.5 $\mu C$ .
-The space between the concentric spheres is filled with a liquid of dielectric constant 32.
-Determine the capacitance of the capacitor.
+19. (c) A spherical capacitor has an inner sphere of radius 12 cm and an outer sphere of radius 13 cm.
+The outer sphere is earthed and the inner sphere is given a charge of 2.5 μ C. The space between the concentric spheres is filled with a liquid of dielectric constant 32.
+Compare the capacitance of this capacitor with that of an isolated sphere of radius 12 cm.
+Explain why the latter is much smaller.

 Answer: